Mediashare/time-tracking/README.md

 # Time Tracking
-Time-Tracking is a simple command line tool for project timer management.
-PHP 8.1 is required.
+Time-Tracking is a simple command line tool for project timer management. **PHP >=8.1 is required.**
 ## Installation
 ### Composer
 ```bash